Im-Faheem/Im-Faheem/README.md

 - 🔗 [LinkedIn](https://www.linkedin.com/in/thefaheem/)
 - 🐦 [Twitter](https://twitter.com/faheem_nlp)

 Feel free to reach out to me through any of the above channels.
 I'm always open to new connections, research collaborations, and exciting opportunities in the field of Artificial Intelligence.
-Let's together create innovative machine learning applications and push the boundaries of what's possible!
+Let we see, How I can

+## 🚀 Open to Opportunities

+I am actively seeking opportunities as a Machine Learning Engineer/NLP Engineer.
+If you think my skills and expertise align with your organization's needs, I'd love to hear from you.
+Whether it's a full-time role, a project collaboration, or an internship, I'm open to exploring exciting opportunities in the field of AI and NLP.

+Please Feel free to reach out to me through any of the channels i mentioned above.
+I'm excited to contribute my knowledge and skills to innovative projects and make a meaningful impact in the world of ML and NLP.